commeta/fast_io/README.md

 - file_erase_line - checks the number of written bytes; if there is an error writing a file (-3), this operation cannot be undone!
 - file_update_line - checks the number of written bytes; if there is an error writing a file (-4), this operation cannot be undone!

+An error when writing to the file_update_line function can occur when updating the last record in a file if there is no more space on the disk and the length of the string exceeds the file size.

+An error when writing to the file_erase_line function can only indicate hardware failure.

 ## Getting Started